No Place Like Norway

 After one of the most invigorating and scenically stunning walks of the journey, we board a ferry to enjoy one of Norway’s most breathtakingly beautiful fjords from a different perspective, sailing down its lovely S-curve beneath looming cliffs and bursting waterfalls!

 Driving out of Geiranger offers a plethora of stunning vantage points, one at each switchback.
-The afternoon route continues through more rugged mountain vistas, including the top-of-the-world vantage point at Dalsnibba (weather permitting).
-From here, we descend back to sea level to drive along placid Styrn Lake for a two-night stay in the town of Stryn, perched at the terminus of another finger of the Nordfjord.
+The afternoon route continues through more rugged mountain vistas, as well as a drive along placid Stryn Lake, for a two-night stay in the town of Stryn, perched at the terminus of another finger of the Nordfjord.

 Walk #6: Lake Tsunami Memorial Walk~ 5 km, rated 2C